Ayn-AI/Android-SDK-Docs/source/includes/_initialisation.md

       });
 ```

-You must initialise the SD with your API Key provided by Eyn before you can use the SDK, otherwise it **will** throw an Exception.
+You must initialise the SDK with your API Key provided by Eyn before you can use the SDK, otherwise it **will** throw an Exception.

 This process, does have a callback to make sure the process has completed before you're able to proceed.
 It should be a very quick process, but a network call is required.